Lightstone1/Loan-Defaulters-Model/README.md

 * LOAN DEFAULTERS MODEL

-The model is designed usig Randomforest from Scikitlearn
+The model is designed usig Randomforest from Scikitlearn.